wjladams/patient-decisions/html/ahp/README.md

     ahp.addAlt("alt2", "the second alt")
     //Pairwise compares alt1 to alt2, saying it is 2 times better ahp.pairwise(0, 1, 3)
+    //Get an array of children node names let kidNamesArray = ahp.childernNames()
+    //The alternatives are stored in the alts class variable let altNamesArray = ahp.alts

     ...
   </script>
 </body>